Rochester, NY private-pay medical transportation

 What we ask before matching a wheelchair ride

-Providers usually need enough detail to understand the vehicle fit and whether the pickup can run on time without unsafe assumptions.
+Providers usually need enough detail to judge vehicle fit and whether the pickup can run safely and on time.

 • Manual or power wheelchair.